SAP-samples/teched2023-DA260/exercises/dd2/README.md

 ![](images/Access_Detailed_Monitoring.jpg)

-Inside the detailed monitoring screen auser can access various different information such as the source and target connection, load statistics and the status of each replication object inside the selected replication flow:
+Inside the detailed monitoring screen the user can access various different information such as the source and target connection, load statistics and the status of each replication object inside the selected replication flow:

 ![](images/Detailed_Monitoring.jpg)